MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 # Build learning and training experiences for employees
 <br>

-Learn how to build a training and learning experience that will keep employees and team members up-to-date with important skills, and proficiencies required for professional success.
+Learn how to build a training and learning experience that will keep employees and team members up to date with important skills, and proficiencies required for professional success.

 Organizations can provide an end-to-end training and learning experience that provides the tools needed to ensure all employees have access to developmental material needed for the highest level of proficiency in any field.

-This document will  show you how to create a training solution, starting with planning your experience, building your experience, then launching an end-to-solution that includes a durable training site, online learning, virtual training events, promotion, and tracking insights and feedback to improve your experience overtime.
+This article will  show you how to create a training solution, starting with planning your experience, building your experience, then launching an end-to-solution that includes a durable training site, online learning, virtual training events, promotion, and tracking insights and feedback to improve your experience overtime.

 <br>
 <br>